geodynamics/citcoms/README.md

 6. composition and temperature spherical harmonics
 7. anything from Rakib (see Rakib's code in above section)
-8. reverse gravity acceleraton (added by Ting, see svn r76) for SBI
+8. reverse gravity acceleraton (added by Ting, see svn r76) for SBI note that this appears to have been subsequently removed in r88?
 9. turn off itracer_warnings

 ### Log of features implemented from legacy code